Teramesh/PCB-Material-Modeler/README.md

 **User Guide**

-1- Input the stripline dimensions, PCB process constants, and temperature coefficients.
+1- Input the stripline dimensions, PCB process constants, and temperature coefficients in the **Material Database** tab, then select the material and desired copper foil process, and observe the values being read in the **Material Modeler** tab.

 <img width="1107" height="105" alt="image" src="https://github.com/user-attachments/assets/16ca43e6-04d5-4501-ba16-fd841698c3c3" />